Unistellar: Science

-As presented in AGU 2021 Fall Meeting the eVscope had achieved many significant observations up to December 2021, including the detection by 79 observers of 85 transits by Jupiter-sized exoplanets, 281 asteroid occultations (including forty-five positive ones), and three shape and spin solutions for near-Earth asteroids.
-The network has also lent important support to NASA's TESS mission by making transatlantic observations of an exoplanet transit, and to NASA's Lucy mission by profiling Trojan asteroids this spacecraft will soon visit.
-These data are collected by observers in Europe, North America, Japan, Australia, and New Zealand, and the Unistellar network will expand to the rest of Asia and to South America, ensuring that each of these accomplishments is the product of coordinated efforts by hundreds or even thousands of observers across the globe.
+As presented in American Geophysical Union (AGU) 2021 Fall Meeting, the eVscope had observed many astronomical objects up to December 2021, including the detection by 79 observers of 85 transits by Jupiter-sized exoplanets, 281 asteroid occultations (including forty-five positive ones), and three shape and spin solutions for near-Earth asteroids.
+The network also supported NASA's TESS mission by making transatlantic observations of an exoplanet transit, and NASA's Lucy mission by profiling Trojan asteroids this spacecraft will visit.
+These data are collected by observers in Europe, North America, Japan, Australia, and New Zealand.
+Unistellar aims to expand the network to the rest of Asia and to South America.

-Competitive offerings
+The Unistellar Exoplanet (UE) campaign helped to improve the measurement accuracy of the orbital period of TOI 3799.01.
+The UE campaign also helps to refine the orbit of long-period exoplanets, such as the Jupiter-analog Kepler-167e and the eccentric planet HD 80606b, which have transit durations longer than 10 hours.
+This refinement will help with follow-up observations, such as JWST observation of HD 80606b.

-The Stellina astrophotography telescope by Vaonis is a similar technology-facilitated telescope that uses a digital display in lieu of an eyepiece and stacks images to get high-resolution images of deep-sky objects.
+In July 2025, a community of smart telescope users have captured and shared images of the interstellar comet that had entered our Solar System.